ice1000/jimgui/README.md

 ### Usability
-It is well-known that dear imgui doesn't have image loading out-of-the-box, but this library have, and it even has a wrapper for [aiekick/ImGuiFileDialog].
+It is well-known that dear imgui doesn't have image loading out-of-the-box, but this library have, and it even has a wrapper for [aiekick/ImGuiFileDialog] and [Flix01/imguidatechooser].

 ### Efficiency
 This is twofolded.